-Ayahuasca is generally a very safe substance to drink.
-There are some medical conditions (e.g. some stomach, heart, liver, kidney, colon or mental health problems, etc) where drinking ayahuasca could be potentially harmful.
-Please check with your doctor and take their advice about participation.
+Ayahuasca is generally a very safe substance to drink, however, if you suffer from heart, liver, kidney, colon, mental health or some stomach problems, drinking ayahuasca could be potentially harmful.
+Please check with your doctor before attending any of our ayahuasca retreats.

-Asthmatics should know they cannot use their inhalers within 24 hours of drinking ayahuasca at a minimum.
-If you cannot get through an asthma attack without your inhaler you should not drink ayahuaca.
+Additionally, asthmatics should be aware that inhalers cannot be used within at least 24 hours of drinking ayahuasca.
+If you are unable to get through an asthma attack without your inhaler, you should not drink ayahuasca.

-Those with hypo-thyroid problems often ask about their medication.
-Our recommendation is to bring the medication with you, but stop taking it a couple days before your first ceremony.
-If your energy plummets you can begin the medication again.
-So far nobody has needed to resume their medication while here, and many have written us back 2-3 months later saying they have not needed their thyroid medication since their time with ayahausca.
+If you have hypo-thyroid problems, we recommend that you bring your medication with you, but stop taking it a couple days before your first ayahuasca ceremony.
+If your energy plummets, you can resume the medication.
+However, we’ve yet to have a guest need their medication while at the healing center, and many have written us 2-3 months later and indicated that they have not needed their thyroid medication since drinking ayahausca.

-There is also a small risk that one may experience "drug induced psychosis".
+There is also a small risk of "drug induced psychosis".
 Some of the classic signs of psychosis are bizarre behavior, delusions, disorganized thinking, hallucinations and catatonia.
-These symptoms may last for hours, days, or possibly weeks and may require professional intervention.
+These symptoms may last for hours, days or possibly weeks and may require professional intervention.

 Drug induced psychosis is fairly rare and is not limited to hallucinogens.
-There is fairly long list of drugs known to have caused psychosis .
-This includes marijuana, commonly considered a very safe drug.
+There is fairly long list of drugs known to have caused psychosis, including marijuana, commonly considered a very safe drug.
 While the risk is small, it does exist.

-We have seen very strange and unpleasant experiences when clients drank ayahuasca while on medications for which no contra-indications could be found.
-As a result we do not allow any medications to be taken while at the center.
-All medications should be stopped at least 2 weeks prior to coming to the center.
-We require that any medication taken in the past year be disclosed on our intake form.
+Additionally, we have seen very strange and unpleasant experiences with clients who have used ayahuasca while on medications for which no contraindications could be found.
+As a result, we do not allow any medications to be taken while at our ayahuasca retreat center, and we ask that all medications be stopped at least 2 weeks prior to your arrival.
+We also require that any medication taken in the past year be disclosed on our intake form.

-The Hummingbird Center does not allow ANY medications to be taken while drinking ayahuasca at our center.
+The Hummingbird Center does not allow any medications to be taken while at our ayahuasca retreat center.

-The following classes of drugs are potentially dangerous when taken with MAOIs (Ayahuasca).
-If you are taking medications, please do your research into their half-life so you will know how long you should be off them before taking an MAIO.
-Some require 4-6 weeks.
-The Ayahuasca Safety Council has a more complete listing of medications, drugs and herbs to avoid.
+The following classes of drugs are potentially dangerous when taken with ayahuasca, or any MAOIs.
+If you are taking medication, please research each drug’s half-life so you know how far in advance you need to stop use before drinking ayahuasca.
+Some medications require as much as 4-6 weeks.

 Additionally, the following herbs and supplements should not be taken when drinking ayahuasca:

-If you have had a concussion within the last year it is not advisable to drink ayahuasca.
-People that drink ayahuasca after having a concussion frequently have very unpleasant experiences, often 'reliving' the event that caused it in highly distorted and frightening ways, or saying they felt they had gone crazy while under the effects.
-Please check with your doctor and take their advice about participation.
+If you have had a concussion within the last year, it is not advisable to drink ayahuasca.
+People that drink ayahuasca after having a concussion frequently have very unpleasant experiences, often 'reliving' the event that caused the injury in highly distorted and frightening ways, or feeling as though they’ve ‘gone crazy’ while under the effects of ayahuasca.
+Please check with your doctor before attending a retreat.

-Non-prescription medicines such as antihistamines, dietary aids, amphetamines and their derivatives and some herbal remedies (e.g. those containing ephedrine, high levels of caffeine or other stimulants) should be discontinued for at least a week prior to and following work with ayahuasca.
-Please check with your herbalist or homeopath as even otherwise innocuous remedies like St John's Wort/hypericum may not be suitable in combination with ayahuasca.
+Non-prescription medicines, such as amphetamines and their derivatives, antihistamines, dietary aids and herbal remedies containing ephedrine, high levels of caffeine or other stimulants, should be discontinued for at least a week prior to and following ayahuasca use.
+Please check with your herbalist or homeopath as even otherwise innocuous remedies, such as St John's Wort/hypericum, may not be suitable in combination with ayahuasca.

 Avoid all chemically-based recreational drugs, in particular MDMA (ecstasy), cocaine, speed and heroin.
-The use of non-chemical recreational drugs such as marijuana should also be discontinued for a period of at least four weeks prior to and following work with ayahuasca.
+The use of non-chemical recreational drugs, such as marijuana, should also be discontinued for a period of at least four weeks prior to and following ayahuasca intake.